polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/cryptography/keys.md

 Session keys are "hot keys" that are used by validators to sign consensus-related messages.
 They are not meant to be used as account keys that control funds and should only be used for their intended purpose.
-They can be changed regularly; your controller only needs to create a certificate by signing a session public key and broadcast this certificate via an extrinsic.
+They can be changed regularly; your Controller only needs to create a certificate by signing a session public key and broadcast this certificate via an extrinsic.
 Session keys are also defined generically and made concrete in the runtime.